Winter storm warning issued for Montreal

 In a news release, the airport says that while its facilities are equipped with state-of-the-art equipment to deal specifically with winter conditions, flights can be delayed or cancelled because of weather conditions at other airports.

-The Société de transport de Montréal, for its part, is encouraging commuters to ditch their cars and opt for public transit instead.
+The Société de transport de Montréal (STM), for its part, is encouraging commuters to ditch their cars and opt for public transit instead.

 The idea is to reduce the number of cars on the road and make it easier for snow-clearing crews to do their jobs.